 More information on the relevant retention periods can be found in the NHS Records Management Code of Practice 2021.

-If, following the end of the retention period, any documents need to be securely disposed of, Psychiatry-UK/HLP Group will ensure they undertake key responsibilities in relation to their secure disposal, including:
+If, following the end of the retention period, any documents need to be securely disposed of, Psychiatry UK will ensure they undertake key responsibilities in relation to their secure disposal, including:

 - Ensuring that information held in manual form is destroyed using a cross-cut shredder or contracted to a reputable confidential waste company that complies with European Standard EN15713 and obtain certificates of destruction.

-As with all health and social care organisations, Psychiatry-UK/HLP Group are required to submit to the Data Security and Protection Toolkit (DSPT), an online assessment tool that allows organisations to measure their performance against the National Data Guardian’s 10 Data Security Standards.
+As with all health and social care organisations, Psychiatry UK are required to submit to the Data Security and Protection Toolkit (DSPT), an online assessment tool that allows organisations to measure their performance against the National Data Guardian’s 10 Data Security Standards.

 All organisations that have access to NHS patient information and systems must use the DSPT to provide assurance that they are practicing good data security and that personal information is handled correctly.
-Psychiatry-UK submitted the year submission for the 2021/22 DSPT in June 2022 and achieved a Standards Exceeded Status.
+Psychiatry UK submitted the year submission for the 2023/24 DSPT in June 2024 and achieved a Standards Exceeded Status.

-Should you have any concerns about how your personal information is managed, please contact Psychiatry UK/HLP Group’s Data Protection Officer in the first instance:
+Should you have any concerns about how your personal information is managed, please contact Psychiatry UK’s Data Protection Officer in the first instance:

 If you have a complaint about other aspects of your care, please contact the Patient Experience Team using the below details: